nivbhaskhar/UnPuzzled/README.md

 I design a _search algorithm_ which takes a puzzle board with the _top-left corner filled in_, searches for the _best_ pieces to fit into the board till the board is filled completely.
 The task of determining which pieces fit _better_ makes use of the _checking-adjacency models_.
 I create _solvers_, which integrate the models with the search algorithm.
 Finally, I evaluate and compare the performances of the solvers on a test-data set of puzzles which are constructed by the puzzle generator from the test-portion of the CUB-200 dataset split.

-__I also give a [web-application](https://unpuzzler.herokuapp.com) built using [Gradio](https://github.com/gradio-app/gradio) which simulates the puzzle-solving by the solver which is deployed on Heroku__
+__I also give the code for a web-application built using [Gradio](https://github.com/gradio-app/gradio) which simulates the puzzle-solving by the solver which can be deployed on Heroku__

 ---